-Any appeal will be heard by a specially-convened Appeals Committee to be chaired by the OR Society President, Past President, President Elect or another Board Member.
-This Committee will have up to a further three members of the OR Society and up to one further independent member.
+Any appeal will be heard by a specially-convened Appeals Committee to be chaired by the OR Society Past President or President Elect.
+This Committee will have a further three members of the OR Society and one further member nominated by the Science Council and/or or other professional institution.
 No member of the Appeal Committee will have been previously involved in the complaint, or have any real or perceived conflict of interest.

 The Appeal Committee will consider the written grounds for the appeal.
-It will have the power to direct that the case be reheard, to quash the findings of the Disciplinary Committee, to cancel or vary the sanction of the Disciplinary Committee, or to dismiss the appeal.
+It will have the power to direct that the case be reheard by the Disciplinary Committee, to quash the findings of the Disciplinary Committee, to cancel or vary the sanction of the Disciplinary Committee, or to dismiss the appeal.